zeddie888/bookstore/FEATURES.md

 Hashing for password

+Confirmation code fix

 ## LEFTOFF / NEXT STEPS

-Make the profile card - when login, not just logout but also have profile

 Make the viewHistory and viewSoldHistory views